zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

 ### Get Local Explanation

-  To get local explanation, there is no seperate api call required.
-The api call for get explanation will fetch both global and local explanations.
+  To get local explanation, there is no seperate API call required.
+The API call for get explanation will fetch both global and local explanations.
 The key `localFeatureImportance` in the json output contains all the influencing features and their feature importance scores for all the time steps in the forecast horizon

 1. Plotting the local feature importance